zmoore-usgs/coastal-hazards/Docker/README.md

 Within the network created by the Docker Compose file the Keycloak container runs on the `keycloak` hostname, however this hostname is not directly available to us outside of the Docker network.
-To get around this, you should add an entry to your host OS `hosts` file to map the hostname `keycloak` to `127.0.0.1` so that when you open a browser to `keycloak:8083/auth/` you end up at the keycloak site running on `127.0.0.1:8083`.
+To get around this, you should add an entry to your host OS `hosts` file to map the hostname `keycloak` to your Docker host address so that when you open a browser to `keycloak:8083/auth/` you end up at the keycloak site running on `<docker host>:8083`.
 This will allow the OAuth2 login flow to work properly between the Keycloak server and Portal server.
 This step **must** be done regardless of whether the portal is running in Docker or on a Tomcat instance outside of Docker.

+To determine your Docker host address:

+1. If using Docker installed directly on your machine as in Linux, use `localhost` or `127.0.0.1`
+2. If using a remote Docker engine, use the IP of the host running your Docker engine.
+3. If using Docker Machine, use the name of the VM to find out the ip.
+For example, if the VM's name is "workbench", issue the following command:

+    `docker-machine ip workbench`

 The `CCH` Realm that is automatically configured in the cch_keycloak container includes three default users: